pietrocipolla/gsaot/README.md

   outputs using the Wasserstein-Bures semi-metric.

 - `ot_indices_1d()`: compute OT indices for univariate outputs using OT solution in one dimension.

-The package provides also functions to plot the resulting indices and the inner statistics.
+The package also provides functions to plot the resulting indices and the separation measures.

 ## Installation